Differentially Private Substring and Document Counting with Near-Optimal Error: Introduction

-{\bf Idea for improvement.} However, an important insight is that while there are $2\ell^2$ nodes that can be influenced by $S$ and $S'$, there is a set of at most $2\ell$ paths starting at the root, such that all these nodes lie on one of them: namely, the paths corresponding to the suffixes of $S$ and $S'$.
+{\bf Idea for improvement.} An important insight is that while there are $\Omega(\ell^2)$ nodes in the trie that can be influenced by $S$ and $S'$, these nodes can lie on at most $2\ell$ different root-to-leaf paths, namely, the paths corresponding to the suffixes of $S$ and $S'$.
+See Figure~\ref{fig:trie_paths}.
 Our idea is to leverage this property.
-For this, we make use of the \emph{heavy path decomposition}~\cite{SLEATOR1983362} of a tree, which has the property that any root-to-leaf path in a tree crosses at most a logarithmic number of heavy paths.
-However, we cannot construct a heavy path decomposition while using the top-down approach above, and if we were to work on the full trie of the universe, then the size of the trie would be $|\Sigma|^{\ell}$ (so even the logarithm is linear in $\ell$).
+For this, we make use of the \emph{heavy path decomposition}~\cite{SLEATOR1983362} of a tree $T$, which partitions $T$ into disjoint \emph{heavy paths} and has the property that any root-to-leaf path in $T$ crosses at most a logarithmic number (in the size of $T$) of such heavy paths.
+We will use these heavy paths to add noise in a way such that the error depends on the number of heavy paths containing nodes with a count that is different on $\setstr$ and $\setstr'$.

+However, there are two main challenges.
+We cannot construct the heavy path decomposition during the top-down construction above, since this requires knowing the size of the subtrees before they have been explored, but at the same time, we need the noisy counts to decide which nodes to expand further.
+Alternatively, we could first construct the full trie of the universe (all possible substrings of length $\ell$) and then compute the heavy path decomposition.
+But in this case, the size of the trie would be $|\Sigma|^{\ell}$, so the number of heavy paths on a root-to-leaf path would only be bounded by $\ell\log\Sigma$, and therefore, the $\ell$ root-to-leaf paths which contain nodes of different counts in $\setstr$ and $\setstr'$ can cross up to $\Omega(\ell^2\log \Sigma)$ heavy paths in total.

+{\bf Our algorithm.} We now give an overview of our full algorithm.
+As a first step, we reduce the universe size from $|\Sigma|^{\ell}$ to $n^2\ell^3$, by computing a set of \emph{candidate frequent strings} in a differentially private way.
+Recall that we need substrings not occurring in our database $\mathcal{D}$ to appear in our candidate set with non-zero probability.
+We show how to efficiently obtain this without exhaustively considering all such substrings.